DevilMedlar/python-recall-training/README.md

 ## Workspace/repository grading contract

-When Daddy says `done`, `ready`, or asks for grading:
+Before graded work begins:

-- Before graded work begins, establish and communicate the grading mode and graded unit.
+- Establish and communicate the grading mode and graded unit.
 - Unless the graded task is explicitly designated as a one-attempt assessment before the work begins, treat it as repairable graded work.
 - Do not change the grading mode or redefine the graded unit merely because Daddy performs better or worse than expected.

+When Daddy says `done`, `ready`, or asks for grading:

 - Read the active graded task's persistent instructions when they exist.
 - Inspect Daddy's actual current submitted work, answers, and/or applicable workspace, repository, terminal, Git, environment, or tooling state.
 - Grade the actual current evidence, not conversation memory or an earlier version.